DollyGt/project2_api/README.md

 # Media

-The photos used in this site were obtained from[pexels](https://pixels.com/) website.
+The photos used in this site were obtained from [pexels](https://pixels.com/) website.

 # Acknowledgements

-I have watched and learned extensively by watching "The New Boston's" JavaScript totorials on youtube [here](https://www.youtube.com/user/thenewboston/search?query=javascript) and Derek Banas' javascript tutorials [here](https://www.youtube.com/user/derekbanas/search?query=javascript)
+I have watched and learned extensively by watching "The New Boston's" JavaScript tutorials on youtube [here](https://www.youtube.com/user/thenewboston/search?query=javascript) and Derek Banas' javascript tutorials [here](https://www.youtube.com/user/derekbanas/search?query=javascript)

 <!--Many thanks to Katie Maxwell, who worked tirelessly and sat with me long hours while i was working on this project and was always there whenever i needed her, without her help and so much dedication, this project would not have been accomplished.-->